ap29600/dama-rs/README.md

 all commands are executed with `sh -c`.

-In a horizontal `Box`, if the first element is a `Label`, it will expand to push the remaining elements to the right of the window.
+In a horizontal `Box`, if the first element is a `Label` it will expand to push the remaining elements to the right of the window.
 This should result in a tidier layout:

 ```